CraftAcademyLabs/coach-guides/miscellaneous/assessments/final_assessment.md

 }
 ```

-Good luck and Happu Coding.
+Good luck and Happy Coding.

 ## Written submission
-Please explain the steps you think are necessary to perform in order to get a feature done, from an idea to an implemened ssolution that is running in production.
+Please explain the steps you think are necessary to perform in order to get a feature done, from an idea to an implemened solution that is running in production.
 Be as detailed as possible.